Business climate and recent developments

 Are there any national or regional franchising associations?
 If so, is membership mandatory and what operational codes and guidelines apply?

 Several national franchising interest groups are active in the Netherlands.
-The Netherlands Franchise Association (NFV) is the umbrella organisation that represents the majority of leading franchisors (ie, in the food, non-food, services, hospitality and healthcare industries).
+The NFV is the umbrella organisation that represents the majority of leading franchisors (ie, in the food, non-food, services, hospitality and healthcare industries).
 The NFV is also a member of the European Franchise Association and the World Franchise Counsel.
 In addition, several interest groups exist which represent the interests of franchisees.
 Membership of these interest groups is non-mandatory.

 Common features and contractual requirements